Homework Policy

 3.141592653589793

 Obviously, we know that \(\pi\) has many more digits than this.
 Are these all the digits Python uses when you use np.pi for a calculation?
 Nope!
-These are the digits that Python displays by default, many more digits are in some sense stored.2
+These are the digits that Python displays by default; many more digits are stored internally and used by Python in subsequent operations behind-the-scenes.2

 print(f"{np.pi:.25f}")